sergirobles/rrcevaluation/README.md

-# Craeting a Task for a RRC Competition
+# Creating a Task for a RRC Competition

 To create a task for a competition held on the RRC site you have to:
 - Provide the Ground Truth